wrrnlim/TabViewer/README.md

 ## Roadmap

-The following are planned features for future updates to TabViewer.
+Planned features are opened as Issues with the [enhancements](https://github.com/wrrnlim/TabViewer/issues?q=is%3Aissue+is%3Aopen+label%3Aenhancement) label.
+You may also view the [project board](https://github.com/users/wrrnlim/projects/3/views/1).
 Feel free to contribute to this project by putting in a pull request!

-- Implement automatic renaming of files ([Issue #2](https://github.com/wrrnlim/TabViewer/issues/2))

 ## Resources